Send us a message

 This unearned revenue is typically classified as a "current liability" if you expect to fulfill the obligation within one year.
 This simple entry keeps your accounting equation (Assets = Liabilities + Equity) in balance.
 It also provides a clear snapshot of the future obligations your business needs to meet, which is valuable information for both internal teams and external investors.

-On the Income Statement
+Impact on the Income Statement

 That upfront payment doesn't count as revenue on your income statement right away.
 According to the revenue recognition principle, you can only record revenue once you have "earned" it by delivering the promised goods or services.
 For a subscription-based business, this means recognizing the revenue incrementally over the subscription period.